Greek Walking Adventure

 Day 7 Ancient paths & Traditional Ceramics

-We transfer to a small hidden valley in an area of Crete that is almost untouched by tourism.
-Our walk begins in the ruins of an ancient city dating back 3000 years, then follows a path to where we explore massive cisterns cut into the rock.
-From there we continue on foot to a village with a centuries-old ceramic-making tradition.
+Transfer to a small hidden valley in an area of Crete that is almost untouched by tourism.
+Walk from the ruins of an ancient city dating back 3000 years, along a path past massive cisterns cut into the rock.
+Arrive at a village with a centuries-old ceramic-making tradition.

-In the afternoon we visit a workshop for an impressive demonstration from a skilled and artful potter who uses technologies and designs of the Minoans.
+In the afternoon, visit a workshop for an impressive demonstration from a skilled and artful potter who uses technologies and designs of the Minoans.

-By the evening we reach the Venetian harbourside town of Rethymno and settle into our charming boutique hotel in the picturesque old center.
+By the evening, reach the Venetian harbourside town of Rethymno and settle into a charming boutique hotel in the picturesque old center.

 Day 8 Rethymno and Hike